TITLE Assistant Director, New Student and Family Programs

 CLASSIFICATION NUMBER 1960

-IMMEDIATE SUPERVISOR Director of Student Orientation, Advisement, and Registration (SOAR)
+IMMEDIATE SUPERVISOR Director of New Student and Family Programs

-MAJOR ADMINISTRATOR Associate Provost for Student Development and Public Affairs
+MAJOR ADMINISTRATOR Associate Vice President for Student Life/Dean of Students

-The Coordinator of Parent and Family Programs supports the academic mission and student development goals of Missouri State University by creating an environment that promotes positive relations with and appropriate involvement opportunities for parents and family members of Missouri State University students, primarily through the Family Association.
-The Coordinator, Parent and Family Programs works collaboratively with staff, faculty, students, and family members to develop and implement programmatic initiatives designed to support the successful inclusion of parents and family members into the Missouri State University community, including (but not limited to) new student orientation programs and Family Weekend activities.
-The Coordinator, Parent and Family Programs develops and maintains a variety of resources for parents and family members including (but not limited to) the Family Association website, new student orientation family guide, and regular family newsletters.
+The Assistant Director, New Student and Family Programs supports the academic mission and student development goals of Missouri State University by creating an environment that promotes positive relations with and appropriate involvement opportunities for parents and family members of Missouri State University students, primarily through the Family Association.
+The Assistant Director, New Student and Family Programs works collaboratively with staff, faculty, students, and family members to develop and implement programmatic initiatives designed to support the successful inclusion of parents and family members into the Missouri State University community, including (but not limited to) new student and family orientation programs, Family Weekend, Spring Family Day, the Ursa Experience, and Welcome Weekend.
+The Assistant Director, New Student and Family Programs develops and maintains a variety of resources for parents and family members including (but not limited to) the Family Association website, content on social media platforms, the Bear Family Handbook, the SOAR Family calendar, and the Bear Notes e-newsletter.

 MINIMUM ACCEPTABLE QUALIFICATIONS